 I disagree.
 The data only compels us to conclude that a lot of the educational premium we think is due to a growth in the labour-relevant knowledge and skill of higher education graduates is filtering.
 If human capital justifies public funding for higher education, and the data shows that little in the way of human capital development is going on, we have reasons to cut, both in terms of the breadth of its curriculum and public funding.

-The liberal ideal of an education for individual freedom changes the significance of the signaling model for how we think about the justice and fairness of higher education.
-In a world where education ought to help citizens exercise their individual freedom, signaling “narrows” this aim by putting an incredible amount of socioeconomic pressure on a single social practice: employment.
-To be sure, some forms of employment really do require a higher education, but signalling leads to a scenario where most all employment requires a higher education.
-And when all employment requires a higher education it becomes hard to see how education could be valuable for anything else.
+The liberal ideal of an education for individual freedom changes the significance of the signalling model for how we think about the justice and fairness of higher education.
+In a world where education ought to help citizens exercise their individual freedom, signalling “narrows” this aim by putting an incredible amount of socioeconomic pressure on a single social practice: employment.
+To be sure, some forms of employment really do require a higher education, but signalling leads to a scenario where nearly all employment requires a higher education.
+And when nearly all employment requires a higher education, it becomes hard to see how education could be valuable for anything else.

 One might object that these policies would make education less lucrative.
 But this would be the point.
 For certain kinds of citizens, with certain professions in view, higher education would remain an important pathway to employment.
 But it would also free citizens to pursue education for different reasons, or not to pursue it at all, without the fear of severe economic punishment.
 One could argue that the proposed reforms are radical.
 They are.
 But they are no more radical than the proposals coming from the Caplan camp.